rbhatt1999/HTML-CSS-JS-capstone/README.md

 # 📖 [HTML-CSS-JS-capstone Project] <a name="about-project"></a>

 > This is the final capstone project for HTML & CSS First Module from the microverse curriculum.

-**HTML-CSS-JS-capstone Project** is a...
+The IMAA Show is an annual event in the India that is organized by the INDIAN MUSIC ASSOCIATION (IMA), which describes it as the India’s largest trade-only event for the music products, pro audio, and event tech industry that features music concert, dance show, and a lot of other performances from different musicians

 ## 🛠 Built With <a name="built-with"></a>